Skip to main content

 Eskimo Life by Fridtjof Nansen

 Replica (facsimile copy) of 1893 edition by Longmans, Green, and Co., London.
 This is an enchanting book with beautiful illustrations and vivid writing.
 Colorful accounts of the dangers and skills required for sealing via kayak.
 Includes a wealth of information regarding kayaking equipment and culture in post-contact Greenland.
-Available from Amazon.
 An online version of Eskimo Life is now available courtesy of Google.

 Sacred Hunt: A Portrait of the Relationship Between Seals and Inuit by David Pelly.

 In this book David Pelly richly describes the importance of the seal hunt, beginning with the respect for seals underlying the hunt.
 This respect is reflected in the myths, legends, rituals, and traditions of the Inuit, which include stories about hunters transforming themselves into seals and the practice of offering a killed seal water to drink.
-Details from Amazon.

 The Wedding of Palo (Palos Brudefaerd), a video by Knud Rasmussen, 1935

 This fictionalized documentary was filmed with Ammassilik (East Greenland) natives and records Greenlandic life in the 1930's.
 Kayaking legend Manasse Mathaeussen is reported to have performed some of the rough-water kayaking stunt work.
 In addition to a wealth of cultural information, and scenes of kayaks and umiaks, there is enough kayaking footage, including close-up scenes of a partial sliding stroke, to keep Greenland-style kayakers very interested.
 Subtitles in English.
-Details from Amazon.